-Are you receiving an objective and independent renewal analysis?
+Are you receiving an objective and independent benefits renewal analysis?

 Your advisor’s unbiased analysis will determine whether the renewal presented by your insurer is fair, complete and sustainable for the future.
 Sometimes information might be missing from the insurer’s renewal, and your advisor might request additional reports and/or have to investigate or audit specific claims.
 Depending on client’s circumstances, it might be beneficial to benchmark, audit and/or market the plan.